BioBoost/opencv_potty_detector/README.md

 Check out https://github.com/99-bugs/toomanypeeps/ for more info on installing OpenCV and MQTT on a Raspberry Pi 3 .

-## Capturing a sample MP4 with the Raspberry Pi
+## Capturing a sample MP4 with the Raspberry Pi camera

 You can easily create a sample video file using the Raspberry Pi in an MP4 container using the commands listed below: